Online and Print

 Album tracks including Klang!, Nautical By Nature and Introducing Mr Kellogg have picked up plays on BBC national and regional Introducing shows.

-Album tracks have also featured on XFM, British Forces Radio and Resonance FM and have been regularly played on Amazing Radio.
+Album tracks have also featured on XFM, Resonance FM and have been regularly played on Amazing Radio.

 The Lemonade Song was chosen as Lauren Laverne's headphones moment on her BBC6 Music breakfast show.